WomensLaw sirve y apoya a todas las personas sobrevivientes.

 1 VT ST 12 § 5131(5)

-What types of protective orders are available?
+What types of protective orders against stalking or sexual assault are available?
 How long do they last?

-You can file a complaint and affidavit (sworn statement) for a temporary protective order during regular court hours.
-If the judge believes that the abuser/defendant stalked or sexually assaulted you, the judge can give you a temporary ex parte protective order without prior notice to the abuser/defendant.
-A temporary protective order can state that the abuser has to stay away from you and/or your children and can include any other terms to protect the safety of you and/or your children.1
+You can file a complaint and a sworn statement asking for a temporary protective order against stalking or sexual assault.
+A complaint for a stalking order must be filed during regular court hours, but you can file for sexual assault at any time.
+If the judge believes that the abuser stalked or sexually assaulted you, the judge can give you a temporary protective order without prior notice to the abuser (ex parte).
+A temporary protective order can state that the abuser has to stay away from you and your children and can include any other terms to protect the safety of you and your children.1

 Final protective order against stalking or sexual assault

-If necessary, the judge can add additional protections to the final order.
-At this hearing, the abuser/defendant has the right to offer evidence to prove that s/he did not stalk or sexually assault you.
+The judge will determine if you will receive a final order after the hearing.
+At this hearing, the abuser has the right to offer evidence to prove that they did not stalk or sexually assault you.
 Both you and the abuser can offer witnesses, testimony, and other evidence to prove your case.
 You may want to be represented by a lawyer at this hearing, especially if the abuser has one.
-Go to our VT Finding a Lawyer page for free and paid legal referrals.
+Go to our Vermont Finding a Lawyer page for free and paid legal referrals.

 2 VT ST 12 § 5134(b)